Skip to main content

 3. Valuation of income in kind

-A special rule for valuing labor income in kind is introduced with the purpose of clarifying the value corresponding to the shares or participations granted to workers in emerging companies.
+A special rule for the valuation of benefits in kind is introduced in order to clarify the value corresponding to shares or interests granted to employees of emerging companies.

 4. Deduction for investment in a new or recently created company

-section 1 of article 68 of the LIRPF is modified by section Four of the Third Final Provision of Law 28/2022, so that,
+Section of article 68 of the LIRPF is modified by Section Four of the Third Final Provision of Law 28/2022, so that,

-The term for subscribing shares or participations is generally increased from three to five years, starting from the establishment of the entity, and up to seven for certain categories of emerging companies.
+The period for subscribing to shares or interests is generally increased from three to five years from the date of incorporation of the entity, and up to seven years for certain categories of emerging companies.

-Furthermore, for founding partners of emerging companies, the application of this deduction is allowed regardless of their percentage of participation in the entity's share capital.
+Furthermore, founding partners of start-ups are allowed to apply this deduction regardless of their percentage of participation in the company's share capital.

 5. Special scheme applicable to employees posted to Spanish territory